Connect with us

 • The presentation of kola nut is necessary for every Ìgbò gathering; from mere house visitations—welcoming of guests, Igba nkwu (marriage ceremony), for peacemaking, Igba ndu (covenant), akwamozu (funeral), etc.

-• The kola nut is mainly used in performing prayers to Chukwu, Chi ukwu, Agbara, Ekereuwa, etc. This means that praying with kola nut is not unique to only the dibias.
+• The kola nut is mainly used in performing prayers to Chukwu, Chi Ukwu, Agbara, Ekereuwa, etc. This means that praying with kola nut is not unique to only the dibias.
 Every Ìgbò person, including a woman, can make a prayer with kola nut.
-But in a situation whereby a man is present, the woman must give to the man — his husband or brother — to break the kola nut.
+But in a situation where a man is present, the woman must give to the man — his husband or brother — to break the kola nut.
 If there’s no man around, she could break it by herself.

 • It is also important to note that kola nut does not understand any other language but the Ìgbò language.
 While performing prayers with kola nut, it is pertinent that the person MUST do so in the Ìgbò language.